Keto Mediterranean Diet: Benefits & How To Follow It

 You might have noticed that the Mediterranean and the keto diet share several common benefits and are similar in certain regards.
 However, there are some important differences that you need to understand.

-The differences between the Mediterranean and the keto diet include:
+The differences between the Mediterranean diet and the keto diet include:

 - Carbohydrate intake: While the Mediterranean diet puts a high emphasis on eliminating refined sugars and consuming plenty of healthy fats, it also includes a generous amount of carbohydrates, including fruits, starchy vegetables, and whole-grain bread and pasta.
 In contrast, the keto diet includes very little carbohydrates.
 It limits even so-called ‘healthy carbs’, such as fruits or whole grains.